ehsanrah/CNN_fashion_mnist/README.md

-This repository implements a CNN to classify fashion articles fromthe Fashion-MNIST dataset according to the following specifications:
+This repository implements a CNN to classify fashion articles from the Fashion-MNIST dataset according to the following specifications:

 • Input layer: a 28x28x1 image (the 1 specifies a grayscale image)